Quality assurance processes

 Security of personal information

 The VCAA collects personal information from students to manage their enrolment in the VCE and VET.
-Personal information is collected from the student through the school or provider and entered on VASS, which retains information for all students enrolled in Victoria.
+Personal information is collected from the student by the school or provider and entered on VASS, which retains information for all students enrolled in Victoria.
 A student record includes the student’s address and contact details, assessment details and any other information relating to their VCE status, for example, any Special Provision.

 The VCAA is a Victorian public sector agency that must comply with the Privacy and Data Protection Act.